Xiphosura

 The group has hardly changed in appearance in hundreds of millions of years; the modern horseshoe crabs look almost identical to prehistoric genera and are considered to be living fossils.
 The most notable difference between ancient and modern forms is that the abdominal segments in present species are fused into a single unit in adults.

-Xiphosura were historically placed in the class Merostomata, although this term was intended to encompass also the eurypterids, whence it denoted what is now known to be an unnatural (paraphyletic) group (although this is a grouping recovered in some recent cladistic analyses).
+Xiphosura were historically placed in the class Merostomata, although this term was intended to encompass also the eurypterids, whence it denoted what is now thought to be an unnatural (paraphyletic) group (although this is a grouping recovered in some recent cladistic analyses).
 Although the name Merostomata is still seen in textbooks, without reference to the Eurypterida, some have urged that this usage should be discouraged.
 The Merostomata label originally did not include Eurypterida, although they were added in as a better understanding of the extinct group evolved.
 Now Eurypterida is classified within Sclerophorata together with the arachnids, and therefore, Merostomata is now a synonym of Xiphosura.
-One recent study places Xiphosura within the Arachnida as the sister group of Ricinulei.
+Several recent phylogenomic studies place Xiphosura within Arachnida, often as the sister group of Ricinulei; included among them are taxonomically comprehensive analyses of both morphology and genomes, which have recovered Merostomata as a derived clade of arachnids.